 Force Design Division (FDD) achieves this by providing an enduring force design cycle that ensures a joint force by design.
-FDD manages: Joint concepts; preparedness; lessons; and doctrine to enable the joint force in achieving Defence objectives.
-FDD develops and tests force options in order to deliver a balanced and affordable Future Force that protects Australia and its national interests.
+FDD manages joint concepts and preparedness to enable the joint force in achieving Defence objectives.
+Further, FDD develops and tests force options in order to deliver a balanced and affordable Future Force that protects Australia and its national interests. .

 AVM ‘Zed' Roberton is a Category A Fighter Pilot who joined as a direct entry pilot trainee after completing a Bachelor of Science at Queensland University.
 AVM Roberton flew fighter tours at Number 3 Squadron RAAF Williamtown and an exchange flying F/A-18s with the United States Marine Corps.

 He completed joint staff tours and Command and Staff College before deploying for Operations Slipper and Falconer; for which he was awarded a Chief of Air Force Commendation.